A R Mallick

 Azizur Rahman Mallick (December 31, 1918 – February 4, 1997) was a Bangladeshi historian and educationist.

 Early life and education

-Mallick was born in Dhaka district.
+Azizur Rahman Mallick was born in his ancestral village home in Rajapur, Dhamrai in Dhaka district in the then erstwhile Bengal Province of British India on December 31 1918 to Ismail Mallick who was from a Zamindar family of the region.
+His great-grandfather Mallick Khan had migrated to Bengal from Afghanistan and had established himself as a Zamindar alongside his brother.
 He spent his early life in Rangoon, Burma.
 He and his family returned to Dhaka when he was at seventh grade.
 He passed SSC from Manikganj Model High School in 1934 and HSC from Dhaka College in 1936.
 He studied History at Dhaka University, completing bachelor's degree in 1939 and master's degree in 1940.
 The following year, he joined the university as a lecturer, and he had further teaching stints at Chittagong College and Rajshahi College.
 After World War II, he went to London, where he completed his PhD in History in 1953 from SOAS the School of Oriental and African Studies, University of London.
 His advisor was Dr CH Philips.

 Career

 Upon returning from London, Mallick joined the history department at Rajshahi University.
 He eventually rose to become Dean of the Arts faculty.
 He also taught South Asian history at the University of Pennsylvania.
 He was the founding vice-chancellor of Chittagong University; the work of establishing the university was undertaken in 1964-65 and it was formally inaugurated in 1966.